ImtiazTuhin/Covid19deathPrediction2021UsingMultipleLinearRegression/README.txt

 # Covid19deathPrediction2021UsingMultipleLinearRegression
 #Problem: Predict death no. using the sample data of the excel file which is the covid 19 affected people's data in Bangladesh of 2021
+#ignore .idea and venv files which are the helper files to run the project in the python IDE.

 #Independent/input variables are new_cases, new_tests which I set as X, Depenedent/ Target variable is new_deaths which is considered as Y